microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 The demos also include an example for eye-gaze-directed scroll, pan and zoom of text and images on a slate.
 Finally, an example is provided for recording and visualizing the user's visual attention on a 2D slate.

-In the following we will go into more detail what each of the different samples in the [eye tracking example package](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/EyeTracking) includes:
+In the following, we'll go into more detail what each of the different samples in the [eye tracking example package](https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/EyeTracking) includes:

 ![List of eye tracking scenes](../Images/EyeTracking/mrtk_et_list_et_scenes.jpg)